ceph/ceph/doc/rbd/iscsi-requirements.rst

 iSCSI Gateway Requirements
 ==========================

 To implement the Ceph iSCSI gateway there are a few requirements.
-Red Hat recommends using two nodes for a highly available Ceph iSCSI gateway solution and up to four Ceph iSCSI gateway nodes.
+It is recommended to use two to four iSCSI gateway nodes for a highly available Ceph iSCSI gateway solution.

 For hardware recommendations, see the `Hardware Recommendation page <http://docs.ceph.com/docs/master/start/hardware-recommendations/>`_ for more details.